classiuz/netse-api/README.md

 DB_NAME=mydatabase
 ```

-For start the API in Development Mode run
+For start the API in Development Mode run.

 ```bash
 npm run dev
 ```

-For start the API in Production Mode run
+For start the API in Production Mode run.

 ```bash
 npm run build